brevzin/cpp_proposals/4380_token_sequence_injection/token-sequence-injection.md

 2. `annot.on_template_defined(r)` gets invoked when the class template represented by `r` is defined (before any specialization happens).
 3. `annot.inject_members(r)` gets invoked right before the `}` when the class represented by `r` is about to be complete.
 Before the special members become defined.

 The first two callbacks are `void`, their job is to perform work outside of the class — either injecting code into some namespace or by validating properties.
-But the third returns a `token_sequence`, it's job is to report what tokens to inject into the class represented by `r`.
+But the third returns a `token_sequence`, its job is to report what tokens to inject into the class represented by `r`.

 With that third hook, we get [this tighter implementation](https://compiler-explorer.com/z/qcsdrzqx6):